 It was a tour.

 They were just standing around, entirely unsupervised.
 For weeks I had seen these little tour groups wandering around campus.
-Wide-eyed and innocent, they’d point at different buildings or to the “scenic mountains of Northern Arizona” or at people near them who just wanted to get by but first had to politely “excuse me” their way straight through a dense squadron of them.
+Wide-eyed and innocent, they’d point at different buildings or to the “scenic mountains” or at people near them who just wanted to get by but first had to politely “excuse me” their way straight through a dense squadron of them.
 I went on a tour like these once.
 It had been a president and a half ago, but I still remembered it somewhat clearly.
 The main thing I recalled was what they gave me along the way: a really poorly made metal water bottle, the kind that are nearly useless except as advertisements for the university.
 Here they were, this unsupervised tour group, and I wanted something to hold my tea.
 I walked over.

 Infiltrating a university tour is not so complicated a process.
 You stand near the group, make sure not to look too confident in your sense of direction, and plaster on your face a look that is both bewildered and excited and layered over that is the facade that you’re too cool to really be enjoying anything with the innocent glee that you probably feel.
 This amounts to students at any given time looking like they’ve just been asked to take to do complex math while picturing two dodecahedrons making out.